 THE SOJOURNER HEALTH CLINIC

 Lazarus Ministries KC is in partnership with The Sojourner Health Clinic to provide outpatient care to our community members in need.
-Managed by UMKC Medical Students, the free clinic provides outpatient care to our community on Sunday afternoons at Grand Avenue Temple UMC.
+Managed by UMKC Medical Students, the free clinic provides outpatient care to our community on Saturday’s in conjunction with Lazarus Table and Boutique.
 The students (with faculty supervision) provide acute and chronic medical care to those in need including services such as blood pressure monitoring, blood sugar testing, and medication dispensing, with an on-site physician available to see patients.
 Faculty physicians and resident physicians from Truman Medical Center East, Truman Medical Center West, and St. Luke’s Hospital are involved to supervise and support the students’ efforts.